-Who knows where nicknames come from, but Little Boy Blue is my nickname for James.
+Who knows where nicknames come from, but Little Boy Blue is my nickname for JF.

 Maybe he was just having a tough day.
 We all have bad days.